Big city, small city

 Stone castle with a circular tower and archway entrance.
 People walk nearby.
 The scene is calm, with green grass and a cloudy blue sky.

-See – another castle that you can just walk up to; it’s in the middle of the city and is just part of the urban landscape.
-It’s nothing like the size of Edinburgh castle, but it is built of very lovely sandstone and I’m always drawn to that.
+Except this isn’t a castle, this is one of the old gates into the city (thank you Sue for putting me right – the castle is further round!)
+But it’s another castle-style building that you can just walk up to; it’s in the middle of the city and is just part of the urban landscape.
+It’s built of very lovely sandstone and I’m always drawn to that.
 It had been a short but sweet visit, and I had thoroughly enjoyed this one, too.

 Big city, small city … here are a few facts!